rescrv/HyperDex/doc/tutorial-datastructure.rst

    >>> c.get('socialnetwork', 'jsmith1')['unread_messages']
    {'timmy': 'Lunch?', 'bjones1': 'Hi John'}

-Messages may be modified in-place within the map.
+HyperDex enables map contents to be modified in-place within the map.
 For example, if Brian sent another message to John, we could separate the messages with "|" and just append the new message: